 Stock-based compensation expense is recognized in "General and administrative" in the Company's consolidated statements of operations over the awards' vesting periods and is based on their grant date fair value.
 The Company utilizes the closing stock price on the date of grant, less an expected forfeiture rate, to determine the fair value of service vesting restricted stock awards and a Black-Scholes pricing model to determine the fair values of service vesting restricted stock option awards.
 The Company utilizes a Monte Carlo simulation prepared by an independent third party to determine the fair values of the performance share awards and performance unit awards.
 On January 1, 2014, the Company began capitalizing a portion of stock-based compensation for employees who are directly involved in the acquisition, exploration and development of its oil and natural gas properties into the full cost pool.
-Capitalized stock-based compensation regarding the restricted stock awards, restricted stock option awards, performance share awards and performance share awards and performance share share awards and performance share share awards and performance share directly involved in the acquisition, exploration and development of its oil and natural gas properties into the full cost pool.
-Capitalized stock-based compensation regarding the restricted stock awards, restricted stock option awards, performance share awards and performance unit awards.
+Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" in the consolidated balance sheets.
+See Note 5 for further discussion regarding the restricted stock awards, restricted stock option awards, performance share awards and performance unit awards.